Trans Canada Trail – RiverWalk | Centre Street Bridge

 Explore the East Village and Fort Calgary.
 This area is historically significant.
 It served as a gathering place long before settlers arrived.
 To learn more, click Mohkinstsis – Where Calgary Comes Together.
 Get the map with areas of interest along the 9 km journey on the Elbow River Pathway.

-South of the bridge is Chinatown.
-If you look west from the bottom of the bridge, you will see a mural.
 The public art installation was created by Artists Jamie Mason and Kevin Chow.
 It is based on a hand-scroll painting titled Along the River During the Qingming Festival (Qingming Shanghe Tu).

 Many consider the original work to be the most outstanding work of art from the Song dynasty.
 It was painted initially by Zhang Zeduan (1085–1145).